 Best and Worst Places to Put an MDF Pool Table

-The worst place you can put a wood table is pretty much anywhere outside.
-There are some MDF tables that proclaim “weather resistance” but I don’t think the technology is there yet.
-Even a slate bed outside isn’t the best idea, but it will definitely last longer than an MDF bed when exposed to the elements.
+The worst place to put a wood table is outside.
+Some MDF tables claim “weather resistance,” but the technology may not be reliable.
+Even a slate bed outside isn’t recommended, though it would last longer than an MDF bed when exposed to the elements.

 Can You Replace an MDF Pool Table Top?